KleinYuan/doppia/README.md

 - [X] Replacing all `cuda-5.5` with `cuda-8.0` since that's what I tested (you may have a different version and check by `ls /usr/local | grep cuda`)

-- [X] Replacing all `cuda-5.5` in all related CMakeList.txt, for example in [object_detection](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L78)
+- [X] Replacing all `cuda-5.5` in all related CMakeList.txt, for example in [objects_detection](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L78)

-- [X] Adding `USE_GPU` flag in object_detection [CMakeList.txt](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L32)
+- [X] Adding `USE_GPU` flag in objects_detection [CMakeList.txt](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L32)

-- [X] Indexing CUDA arch specifically in object_detection [CMakeList.txt](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L59) and make sure that the arch is the one your host machine is compatible, otherwise you may still be able to compile but throw errors
+- [X] Indexing CUDA arch specifically in objects_detection [CMakeList.txt](https://github.com/KleinYuan/doppia/blob/master/src/applications/objects_detection/CMakeLists.txt#L59) and make sure that the arch is the one your host machine is compatible, otherwise you may still be able to compile but throw errors

-- [X] Enforce object_detection to be build with GPU ON by adding flag in cmake [command](https://github.com/KleinYuan/doppia#gpu-code)
+- [X] Enforce objects_detection to be build with GPU ON by adding flag in cmake [command](https://github.com/KleinYuan/doppia#gpu-code)